viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ---
-title: "Control an Intermode Rover with CAN bus and Viam"
+title: "Control an Intermode Rover with CAN Bus and Viam"
 linkTitle: "Control an Intermode Rover with Viam"
 weight: 60
 type: "docs"